ElytrA8/guide/index.md

 All gDrive functionalities will be done on this account.

-This need same account that you created your API in.
+This need same account which you have created for API in.

 After login, it will display a code.